 Water Repellent Rating After 1st Application

 Meguiar’s Endurance Tyre Gel repels water as well as any dressing that I’ve tested.
-In fact, this one of the biggest selling points for me and it’s wiped the floor with a lot of the competition here.
+In fact, this is one of the biggest selling points for me, and it’s wiped the floor with a lot of the competition here.

 Packaging and Dispenser

 The 473ml bottle that I used was more than adequate.
 Meguiar’s are always pretty strong when it comes to packaging, and this is no different.

 They have their application steps under the back label that you need to peel away.
 Again, very “Meguiar’s”, but if you’re new to the brand, then it might not be all that obvious.